 What is the schedule and time commitment?

-This fellowship begins in October 2021 and has a graduation ceremony in June 2022, featuring one two-hour session each month on a weeknight (the day of the week will be chosen according to fellows' availability).
+This fellowship begins in October and has a graduation ceremony in June, featuring one two-hour session each month on a weeknight (the day of the week is chosen according to fellows' availability).
 There will be an optional bonus session in late June, featuring professional development.
 There will also be a capstone project that can take an investment in time to complete.
 The capstone must be finished within two months of graduation.

 Is there homework?